Find Nursing Schools

 Coordination: Adjusting actions in relation to others’ actions.

-In 2016, there was an estimated number of 2,955,200 jobs in the United States for Registered Nurse.
+In the United States, there were 2,955,200 jobs for Registered Nurse in 2016.
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 438,000 new jobs for Registered Nurse by 2026.
 The BLS estimates 203,700 yearly job openings in this field.

 undefined